XAU-DESIGNER/cs50-ai-lab/README.md

 The goal is simple: learn the concepts, understand how they work, and build them from the ground up.

+## Questions & Discussions

+If you're stuck or have a question about something in this repository, feel free to open a discussion.

+Share the problem, what you've tried, and any relevant code or error messages.
+Hopefully, we can help each other learn.

+### LAST WORDS :)

 Thanks for visiting this repository.

 I hope you found something useful here.